Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 {% tab title="iOS" %}
 ### retrieveLocationContent

-Sends a batch request to your configured Target server for multiple mbox locations that are specified in the`ACPTargetRequestObject` array.
-Each object in the array contains a callback function, which will be invoked when content is available for its given mbox location.
+This API will send a batch request to configured Target server only for mbox locations in the `TargetRequest` list that are not already prefetched.
+The content for the mbox locations which are already prefetched with a prior prefetch request, will be returned from within the SDK itself.
+Each `TargetRequest` object in the list contains a callback function, which is invoked when content is available for its given mbox location.

 #### Syntax